Bianca Andreescu beats Serena Williams to win her first US Open and grand slam title

 A drop-shot miss from Williams at 1-5 left Williams' mom Oracene looking perplexed in the stands, but she saved a match point to break for 2-5 and held to get closer to Andreescu.

 The crowd was off their feet and reached fever pitch when Andreescu missed a backhand at 5-3, 0-15 with Williams stranded.
-Andreescu seemed to try to block out the noise with her fingers.
+Andreescu tried to block out the noise with her fingers.

 Previous match